-This post is the beginning of a recurring series here on BSB – we'll be sharing a wedding budget tip every Tuesday to help you save money on your wedding!
-We'll also be adding our weekly posts to this wedding budget tips page for your convenience and future reference.
+This post is the beginning of a recurring series here on BSB – we share a wedding budget tip every Tuesday to help you save money on your wedding!
+You can also access all the wedding budget tips on a single page for your convenience and future reference.

 To kick us off, we're starting from the very top, with our number one wedding budget tip!
 Check it out below: